 Aiven MySQL and Koyeb

-Aiven for MySQL allows you to get a fully managed MySQL database deployed in the cloud of your choice in a few minutes.
-Aiven takes care of everything for you including installing security patches, upgrades, automatic backups, and allows you to scale up or down your MySQL databases as you need.
+Aiven for MySQL (opens in a new tab) allows you to get a fully managed MySQL database deployed in the cloud of your choice in a few minutes.
+Aiven takes care of everything for you including installing security patches, upgrades, automatic backups, and allows you to scale your MySQL databases up or down as needed.

 This guide explains how to connect an Aiven managed MySQL database to an application running on Koyeb.
 To successfully follow this documentation, you will need to have: